 3. Who Has Access to The Data?

-- to obtain references from other employers;
+1. To obtain references from other employers;

-5 How Does the Company Protect Data?
+4 How Does the Company Protect Data?

 The Company has internal policies, procedures, technologies and controls in place, from the point of collection to the point of destruction, to protect personal data against loss, malicious or accidental destruction, misuse or disclosure, and to ensure that data is not accessed, except by individuals in the proper performance of their duties.